Shedeur Sanders falls to day 3 of NFL draft with 5 QBs picked ahead of Coach Prime's son

 GREEN BAY, Wis.
-(AP) — Shedeur Sanders is still waiting — after three rounds of the NFL draft, 102 picks and five quarterbacks selected ahead of Coach Prime’s highly touted son.
+(AP) — Shedeur Sanders is still waiting to hear his name called in the NFL draft — after three rounds, 102 picks and five quarterbacks selected ahead of Coach Prime’s highly touted son.

 The Colorado quarterback was widely considered a first-round talent.
 But his stunning slide continued Friday night when his name wasn’t called in the second or third round.